UD-Math-Data-Science-1/notes/network/distance.md

 print("Comparable ER graphs expected mean distance:",np.log(n)/np.log(kbar))
 ```

-The Twitch network might have a slightly stronger small-world effect than a random ER graph, but not dramatically so.
+The Twitch network has a slightly smaller value than this, but the numbers are comparable.
+However, remember that the ER graphs have a negligible clustering coefficient.

 +++

-## Watts–Strogatz graphs

-The Watts–Strogatz model was originally proposed to explain small-world networks.
-We use the same $n$ as the Twitch network, and choose $k=10$ to get a similar average degree.
+Next we explore Watts–Strogatz graphs with the same $n$ as the Twitch network and $k=10$ to get a similar average degree.

 ```{code-cell} ipython3
 results = []